Orientation Odysseys: Peer Mentor Program

 If you are an international student who would like a Reed mentor, please contact Dana Lawson, assistant dean of international students, at 503/517-5538 or by email, for more information about the international student mentor program, Interconnect.

 Please dress comfortably.
-Clothing and shoes that are comfortable for light manual labor on Saturday are strongly recommended, because we will be participating in a community service project.
+Clothing and shoes that are comfortable for light manual labor on Saturday are strongly recommended, because we may be participating in a community service project.

-We will provide activities each evening that will help you connect with other students attending the PMP Odyssey as well as students attending the International Orientation Odyssey.
+We will provide activities each evening that will help you connect with other students attending the PMP Odyssey as well as students attending the International Orientation and SEEDS Odyessey.
 These activities are optional.

-You will complete PMP Odyssey activities on campus approximately 5 p.m. on Monday, August 25.
-There will be optional evening activities.
+You will conclude PMP Odyssey activities on campus approximately 6 p.m. on Monday, August 22.